elb-min-uhh/markdown-elearnjs/README.md

         horizontally)
         * Workaround: add forced page break
             `<div style="page-break-before: always;"></div>`
+    * PDF might have no text
+        * Workaround: Try setting a Render Delay and a zoom factor in the settings for PDF Export
 * Windows:
     * _.woff_ fonts are not supported by _phantom.js_, which is used in the _.pdf_ conversion process.
 Fonts might appear differently.